 |

-major industrial, scientific, and cultural center of the southern
+scientific, and cultural center of the southern Urals.
+The city

-Miass River and bordered by pine forests to the west and to the north.
+the Miass River and bordered by pine forests to the west and to

-Miass flows past the Shershni reservoir, which lies in the southwest of
+The Miass flows past the Shershni reservoir, which lies in the southwest

-the city, and its' banks are lined by trees and shrubs.
-In addition to
+of the city, and its' banks are lined by trees and shrubs.
+In addition

 As a result of Russian colonization of the southern Urals, Chelyabinsk